solomonxie/linux-references/hello-kubernetes/README.md

 troubleshooting, and sidecar containers.
 Every file is named `k8s_NN_topic`, with the extension matching what it actually is: `.sh` for CLI-only steps, `.yaml` for a real manifest — the explanation lives as comments inside that real file.
+Every manifest step from 02 onward needs a local cluster reachable via kubectl (see step 01/12).

 Steps: